© Crown copyright 2019

 - must only include information and detail that is relevant - any superfluous information that could clutter the plan or possibly contradict the relevant information should be left off, and any co-ordinates shown on the plan that are not National Grid co-ordinates must be removed

-- must be signed by other owners where they have completed panel 9 of form DB, and
+- must be signed by the applicant(s), and where panel 9 of form DB is completed, the neighbour(s)

 - must not bear any statement of disclaimer or endorsement which casts doubt on the accuracy of the plan such as ‘for identification purposes only’